NOAA-ORR-ERD/adios_oil_database/adios_db/Documentation/API_docs/source/index.rst

 2) Extract numerical values from the data to use for computation, such as initializing an oil weathering model.
    See: :ref:`computation` for some documentation of this use case.

+3) Extracting data needed for modeling.
+Oil weathing models need oil properties in order to apply the model to a particular oil.
+But each model requires different data, and each oil record provides different data.
+So building a "model oil" is non-trivial.
+See :py:mod:`adios_db.computation.gnome_oil`  for an example of an Oil object as required by the GNOME oil weathering model is constructed from the data.
+Other models should be able to be supported with similar code.

 .. toctree::
    :maxdepth: 2